Last Updated on May 14, 2020 by melissanreynolds

 We got one similar to this.
 Again, this lasted for both of our boys.

 We used a seat very much like this.
-We bought it for Noah and now use it for Wyatt when we are out.
+We bought it for Noah and have used it for both Wyatt and Nathaniel.

-- Breast pump.
+Breast pump.
 This was a lifesaver for me with nursing my children.
 I had to exclusively express for my first and then expressed a fair amount for my second.
-For my third, I have chosen the Avent breast pump in the above link because I will only express once or twice a day – with three children four years old and under, I won’t have the ability or energy to express more.
-Our favourite bottles were Avent too – because the teats were shaped more like breasts and therefore helped us to avoid nipple confusion.
+With my third, I was able to nurse exclusively so I only used a Haakaa manual breast pump for catching those precious drops when I was nursing.
+Our favourite bottles were Avent – because the teats were shaped more like breasts and therefore helped us to avoid nipple confusion.

 Did you know that Amazon has a baby registry?
 You can sign up here Shop Amazon – Create an Amazon Baby Registry It’s basically a mobile registry (available anywhere!)and you will be eligible for discounts and rewards.
 If you’re going to purchase some of your items from Amazon, you may as well sign up.